malak-mla/Accent_Detection_streamlit_app/README.md

 # 🎤 English Accent Detection

-Analyze the speaker's English accent from a video (direct link ).
+Analyze the English accent from a video or audio file — a tool designed for recruiters or organizations that want to aid their decisions with automated, data-informed assessments
-This tool is designed to aid in evaluating a candidate’s English pronunciation for hiring purposes.

 ---
+## Overview:
+This Streamlit application performs the following:

+- Downloads a video or audio file from a direct URL.

+- Extracts its audio track.

+- Transcribes the speech to text.

+- Detects the English accent of the speaker (British, American, Canadian, Australian, etc.).

+- Displays a confidence score alongside the transcription.

 ## Features:

-✅ Accepts **direct video URLs * (standard or shorts).
-✅ Extracts audio and parses the speaker’s pronunciation.
++ ✅ Transcribes the audio to text (using Speech Recognition’s Google API)
-✅ Detects the English accent (British, American, Australian, etc.).
+- ✅ Detects the English accent with SpeechBrain’s ECAPA classifier
-✅ Shows confidence score alongside the detection.
+- ✅ Displays confidence score and audio duration
-✅ Displays a brief transcript of the audio.
+- ✅ Streamlit UI for easy interaction — no coding needed to use the tool
+- ✅ Audio preview directly within Streamlit

 ---